-I grew up with agar-agar pudding as common and popular desserts in Indonesia.
+I grew up with agar-agar pudding as common and popular desserts among Indonesian foods.
 Most of the puddings are fairly easy to make and considerably healthy.
-As long as you don’t put a ton of sugar in it of course😊.
+As long as you don’t put a ton of sugar in it of course?.

 And as I grow older, and I learn more about the good and the bad of what our food has to offer, I now know that agar-agar actually has so many benefits for our health.